 Spend some time thinking about what type of online nutrition business you will be offering, and what products you want to sell.
 Next week, we will discuss how to develop your online presence and reach your audience.

 Starting an Online Nutrition Business: Choosing an Ecommerce Platform

 Now that you have all of your amazing ideas for your online nutrition business coherently organized, it’s time to get your business going.
 But where should you start?
-Let’s begin by discussing how to implement the single most important selling tool for your business: your website and online store.
+Let’s begin by discussing how to implement the single most important selling tool for your business.